Juanfran (footballer, born 1985): Real Madrid

 Born in Crevillent, Alicante, Valencian Community, Juanfran was a product of Real Madrid's youth academy.
 He had his first main squad opportunity on 24 January 2004, playing 15 minutes in a 2–1 home win against Villarreal CF after solid performances with the B team.
-Over that and the following seasons, he would play a further five La Liga matches.
+He would appear in a further five La Liga matches over that and the following seasons, totalling 11 appearances.

 Juanfran was loaned out to RCD Espanyol for 2005–06 and, although the Catalan side barely avoided relegation, he featured heavily throughout the campaign, scoring on 22 March 2006 in a 1–1 draw at Athletic Bilbao.
 He started his career as a winger.

 Osasuna

 Juanfran signed with CA Osasuna after a deal that allowed Osasuna to get the player without having to pay a transfer fee and with per-set price of €10 million, adding several specifics, which included a possibility of a January 2007 recall by Madrid who also retained a buying option at the end of the season.
 He played his first game for the Navarrese on 24 September 2006 in a 2–0 away victory over RC Celta de Vigo, and scored the second goal of the match.
 Additionally, he appeared in nine games and netted once in their semi-final run in the UEFA Cup.

-In 2008–09, Juanfran was again an everpresent fixture in Osasuna's lineups.
+In 2008–09, Juanfran was again ever-present in Osasuna's lineups.
 On 31 May 2009, in the last matchday, he scored from 30 yards in a 2–1 home defeat of former side Real Madrid, which kept the club in the top flight for another year.
 In the following campaign, as the former fared better in the league by finishing 12th, he scored a career-best four goals.